steemit/smt-whitepaper/smt-manual/manual.md

 ### 1 - Content Publishers - Single Token Support

 A mainstream media website's growth has been slowing and they are looking for ways to get ahead of the changing tech landscape.
 The website migrates to a Disqus-like application based on Steem or taps directly into Steem APIs for a custom integration.
-Now their subscribers can be rewarded with crypto currency while commenting.
+Now their subscribers can be rewarded with cryptocurrency while commenting.
 When the website is ready, they can issue their own token through the comments interface - the token will allow them to 1) raise capital by selling tokens 2) catalyze autonomous growth.

 ![Single Token Content Publishers](img/uc1-Content-Publishers.png)
 \begin{center}Figure 1: Single Token Content Publishers\end{center}